HuRuilizhen/HuRuilizhen.github.io/_posts/2026-03-30-Designing-a-Production-Ready-Python-Package.md

 In modern Python projects, configuration is typically centralized in `pyproject.toml`, allowing tools like Ruff to operate with minimal setup and without scattered configuration files.
 This provides a single source of truth for code quality rules, reducing ambiguity and simplifying maintenance.

 More importantly, code quality checks should be integrated into automated workflows rather than relying on manual execution.
-While local tooling—such as editor integrations or pre-commit hooks can provide immediate feedback, they are inherently optional and can be bypassed. **C**ontinuous **I**ntegration pipelines, on the other hand, serve as an enforcement layer, ensuring that all changes meet the defined standards before they are merged.
+While local tooling, such as editor integrations or pre-commit hooks, can provide immediate feedback, they are inherently optional and can be bypassed. **C**ontinuous **I**ntegration pipelines, on the other hand, serve as an enforcement layer, ensuring that all changes meet the defined standards before they are merged.

 > Term **C**ontinuous **I**ntegration, CI: Frequently merge code and automatically validate it (build + test), ensuring the codebase is always in an integratable state.
 It ends with the production of an artifact.